smurfix/kf2/README.md

 corresponding color in the list will be highlighted.
 Click and the color selection dialog will be displayed for the active color

+### Flat color transition

+Makes the transitions of colors flat.
+That is, the base value (before applying distance estimation and coloring method) is an integer, without the fractional part that says how close to the next-higher band it is.

 ### Smooth color transition

-Makes the transitions of colors smooth
+Makes the transitions of colors smooth.

 ### Inverse smooth color transition